 “The reason I am writing to you is because I am involved in a project entitled Qatamon in Colour.
 This project, which is funded through an Art/Research grant from the Canadian Social Sciences and Humanities Research Council of Canada, aims to locate and collect the stories of Palestinian residents of Qatamon who were forcibly removed from their homes in 1948.
 We are in our first stages of our project and hope to locate Palestinians who lived in Qatamon in order to interview them about their experiences and histories.
 We will then seek their permission to collect their stories and produce a video installation that will be screened on their own houses in Jerusalem.
 The project has various stages, including remapping Qatamon through an online website and revealing its multiple histories…”

-She went on to explain that they were hoping to locate old residents of Katamon or their descendants to participate in the project.
+She explained that they were hoping to locate old residents of Katamon or their descendants to participate in the project.

 Being such descendant and one who was passionate about family history, I jumped at this and replied: